Radio 1's Dance Anthems

-Radio 1's Dance Anthems is a radio show broadcast on BBC Radio 1 from 4pm to 7pm on Saturdays, and on Radio 1 Dance from 3pm to 6pm Monday to Friday and 4pm to 7pm on Sundays.
-The show, which is currently presented by Charlie Hedges, plays a mix of classic and contemporary dance tracks and remixes.
+Radio 1's Dance Anthems is a radio show broadcast on BBC Radio 1 from 4pm to 7pm on Saturdays, and on Radio 1 Dance from 4pm to 6pm on weekdays and 4pm to 7pm on weekends.
+The show, which is currently presented by Charlie Hedges, plays a mix of classic and contemporary dance and electronic tracks and remixes.

 History

 Radio 1's Dance Anthems is a dance music show on BBC Radio 1, first broadcast on 26 July 1997.
 It was presented by Dave Pearce and was broadcast until Pearce left the station in August 2007.

 In April 2012, Radio 1's Dance Anthems was revived as part of schedule changes to the station.
 Two shows were broadcast every week: one show was hosted by Greg James on Fridays between 6pm and 7pm, and another show was hosted by Danny Howard on Saturdays between 4pm and 7pm.
 The Friday show replaced Scott Mills' Ready For The Weekend when James and Mills switched shows, and Howard's Saturday show replaced Reggie Yates' show.
 Some of the features on Howard's Saturday show were: Danny Howard's "Future Anthem", "Push The Tempo", "All Time Dance Anthems", the "Radio 1 Dance Chart", "Trending Tracks", the "Guest Mix", the "Back 2 Back" mix and the "Victory Dance".

 In November 2017, the Saturday show was taken over by MistaJam after Danny Howard started presenting a new Friday night show on BBC Radio 1.
 MistaJam also took over the Friday show temporarily between October and December 2017, and again between March and May 2018 whilst Greg James was presenting Sounds Like Friday Night.

 MistaJam's Saturday show was divided into three parts (from November 2018, these parts were listed as separate shows).
 The first part, from 4pm to 5pm, played "classic" dance anthems (dance tracks and remixes that were generally more than 3 years old).
 The second part, from 5pm to 6pm, played "today's" dance anthems (dance tracks and remixes that were less than 18 months old).
 The third part, from 6pm to 7pm, played "future" dance anthems (recently released dance tracks and remixes).
 Features in the Future Dance Anthems part included the "Self-Certified Selection", the "R1 Dance Chart", and the "Future Mix".
 During MistaJam's tenure as presenter of the Saturday show, it became the most listened to on-demand programme on BBC Sounds among the under-35 demographic.